Palmaris longus muscle in humans. Why do people actually need palmar muscles?

 a) shoulder, caput humerale, from epicondylus medialis humeri and septum intermusculare;

-b) elbow, caput ulnare, from olecranon, two upper thirds of facies dorsalis and fascia of the forearm.
+b) ulnar, caput ulnare, from the olecranon, the two upper thirds of the facies dorsalis and the fascia of the forearm.

 Heading down, the tendon passes under the retinaculum flexorwn and attaches to the os pisiforme.
-A number of beams passes into lig. pisometacarpeum u lig. pisohamatum, which are attached to the hook-shaped and V metacarpal bones.
-Action: flexes the hand and participates in its adduction.
+A number of bundles pass into lig. pisometacarpeum u lig. pisohamatum, which are attached to the hamate and V metacarpal bones.
+Action: bends the hand and participates in its adduction.
 Innervation: n. ulnaris (C8, Th1).
-Blood supply: a. collaterale, a. brachialis et a. ulnaris.
+Blood supply: aa. collaterale, a. brachialis et a. ulnaris.

 Second layer

-Superficial flexor of fingers, m. flexor digitorum superficialis, covered in front m. palmaris longus and m. flexor carpi radialis, leaving a mark on it in the form of furrows.
+Superficial flexor digitorum, m. flexor digitorum superficialis, covered in front m. palmaris longus and m. flexor carpi radialis, leaving a mark on it in the form of furrows.
 The muscle itself begins with two heads:

-a) humerulnar, caput humeroulnare. long and narrow, from epicondylus medialis humeri et processus coronoideus ulnae;
+a) humeroulnare, caput humeroulnare. long and narrow, from epicondylus medialis humeri et processus coronoideus ulnae;

 b) radial, caput radiale. wide and short, from the proximal part of the palmar surface of the radius.

-1. Deep finger flexor, m. flexor digitorum profundus, is a strongly developed, flat and wide abdomen, originating from the proximal half of the facies anterior ulnae and membrana interossea.
-The muscle goes down, passing into 4 long tendons, which, having passed under the retinaculum flexorum, lie in the canalis carpi, located under the tendons m. flexor digitorum superficialis.
-Then each of the tendons m. flexor digitorum profundus passes between the tendons of the superficial flexor of the fingers, attaching to the bases of the distal phalanges, from the index finger to the little finger.
-The tendons of the superficial and deep flexors of the fingers lie in the common synovial sheath of the flexors of the fingers of the hand, vagina synovialis communis mm. flexorum digitorum manus.
-Vaginas of the index, middle and ring fingers begin at the level of the head of the metacarpal bones and reach the distal phalanges, not connecting with the common vagina.
-Only the tendon sheath of the little finger connects to the vagina synovialis communis mm. flexorum digitorum manus.
-Action: flexes the distal phalanges of the fingers from the index to the little finger.
+1. Flexor digitorum profundus, m. flexor digitorum profundus, is a highly developed, flat and wide abdomen, originating from the proximal half of the facies anterior ulnae and membrana interossea.
+The muscle is directed downwards, passing into 4 long tendons, which, having passed under the retinaculum flexorum, lie in the canalis carpi, located under the tendons of m. flexor digitorum superficialis.
+Then each of the tendons m.
+The flexor digitorum profundus passes between the legs of the tendons of the superficial digital flexor, attaching to the bases of the distal phalanges, from the index finger to the little finger.
+The tendons of the superficial and deep flexor fingers lie in the common synovial vagina of the flexor fingers of the hand, vagina synovialis communis mm. flexorum digitorum manus.
+Vaginas of the index, middle and ring finger begin at the level of the head of the metacarpal bones and reach the distal phalanges, without connecting to the common vagina.
+Only the sheath of the tendons of the little finger is connected to the vagina synovialis communis mm. flexorum digitorum manus.
+Action: bends the distal phalanges of the fingers from the index to the little finger.
 Innervation: nn. ulnaris et medianus (C6-C8 Th1).
-Blood supply: muscular branches a. ulnaris.
+Blood supply: muscle branches a. ulnaris.

-2. The long flexor of the thumb, m.flexor pollicis longus, has the appearance of a long unipennate flat muscle lying on the lateral edge of the forearm.
-It starts from the upper 2/3, facies anterior radii and membrana interossea, from the epicondylus medialis humeri.
-The muscle passes into a long tendon, which, heading down, lies in the canalis carpi, and then is surrounded by the tendon sheath long flexor thumb, vagina tendinis m.flexoris pollicis longi, and reaching the distal phalanx, is attached at its base.
-Action: flexes the distal phalanx of the thumb.
+2. The long flexor pollicis longus, m.flexor pollicis longus, looks like a long single-pinnate flat muscle lying on the lateral edge of the forearm.
+It starts from the upper 2/3, facies anterior radii and membrana interossea, from epicondylus medialis humeri.
+The muscle passes into a long tendon, which, moving downwards, lies in the canalis carpi, and is then surrounded by the tendon sheath flexor longus thumb, vagina tendinis m.flexoris pollicis longi, and reaching the distal phalanx, attaches at its base.
+Action: bends the distal phalanx of the thumb.
 Innervation: n. medianus (C6-C8).
-Blood supply: muscular branches aa. radialis, ulnaris et a. interossea anterior.
+Blood supply: muscle branches aa. radialis, ulnaris et a. interossea anterior.

-The square pronator, m.pronator quadratus, is a thin quadrangular plate of transverse muscle bundles directly on the membrana interossea.
-It originates from the distal part of the volar surface of the ulna and inserts at the same level of the volar surface of the radius.
-Action: penetrates the forearm.
+The pronator quadratus, m.pronator quadratus, is a thin quadrangular plate of transversely located muscle bundles directly on the membrana interossea.
+It originates from the distal part of the palmar surface of the ulna and is attached at the same level of the palmar surface of the radius.
+Action: pronates the forearm.
 Innervation: n. medianus (C6-C8).
 Blood supply: a. interossea anterior.

 Lateral (radial) muscle group of the forearm

-1. Shoulder muscle, m. brachioradialis, spindle-shaped, occupies the most lateral position.
-Slightly below its middle, the muscle passes into a long tendon.
+1. Brachioradialis muscle, m. brachioradialis, fusiform, occupies the most lateral position.
+Somewhat below its middle, the muscle passes into a long tendon.
 It originates from margo lateralis humeri, slightly higher than epicondylus lateralis, and from septum intermusculare brachii laterale.
-Heading downward, the muscle attaches to the facies lateralis radii somewhat proximal to the processus styloideus.
+Moving downwards, the muscle attaches to the facies lateralis radii somewhat proximal to the processus styloideus.
 Action: bends the arm in elbow joint and takes part in both pronation and supination of the radius.
 Innervation: n. radialis [C5-C6 (C7)].
-Blood supply a. collateralis et recurrens radialis.
+Blood supply aa. collateralis et recurrens radialis.

-2. Long radial extensor of the wrist, m. extensor carpi radialis longus, a spindle-shaped muscle with a narrow tendon, much longer than the abdomen.
-In its upper part, the muscle is slightly covered by m. brachioradialis, in the distal tendon of the muscle obliquely, from top to bottom, m. abductor pollicis longus and m. extensor pollicis brevis.
-The muscle starts from the epicondylus lateralis and septum intermusculare brachii laterale, goes down, passes into the tendon, which, having passed under the retinaculum ex-tensorum, is attached to the base of the dorsal surface of os metacarpale II.
-Action: flexes the arm at the elbow joint, extends the hand and takes part in its abduction.
+2. Extensor carpi radialis longus, m. extensor carpi radialis longus, a spindle-shaped muscle with a narrow tendon, significantly longer than the abdomen.
+In its upper part the muscle is slightly covered by m. brachioradialis, in the distal section the tendon of the muscle is oblique, from top to bottom, intersected by m. abductor pollicis longus and m. extensor pollicis brevis.
+The muscle starts from the epicondylus lateralis and septum intermusculare brachii laterale, goes down, passes into the tendon, which, passing under the retinaculum ex-tensorum, is attached to the base of the dorsal surface of the os metacarpale II.
+Action: bends the arm at the elbow joint, extends the hand and takes part in its abduction.
 Innervation: n. radialis (C5-C7).
-Blood supply: a. collaterales (a. profundae brachii) et a. recurrens radialis.
+Blood supply: aa. collaterales (a. profundae brachii) et a. recurrent radialis.

-3. Short radial extensor of the wrist, m. extensor carpiradialis brevis, is somewhat covered by the previous muscle in the proximal section, and in the distal section it is crossed by the muscles passing more superficially: the abductor and extensor thumb.
-The muscle originates from the epicondylus lateralis humeri, ligg. collaterale and anulare radii.
-Heading down, it passes into the tendon, which lies next to the tendon of the previous muscle in the sheath of the tendons of the radial extensor of the wrist, vagina tendinum mm. extensorum carpi radialium, and is attached at the base of os metacarpale III.
-Action: unbends the hand and abducts it somewhat.
+3. Extensor carpi radialis brevis, m. extensor carpiradialis brevis, is somewhat covered by the previous muscle in the proximal section, and in the distal section it is intersected by more superficially passing muscles: abductor and extensor pollicis.
+The muscle originates from epicondylus lateralis humeri, ligg. collaterale and anulare radii.
+Heading down, it passes into the tendon, which lies next to the tendon of the previous muscle in the sheath of the radial extensor carpi tendon, vagina tendinum mm. extensorum carpi radialium, and is attached to the base of os metacarpale III.
+Action: extends the hand and abducts it slightly.
 Innervation: n. radialis [(C5) C6-C7].
-Blood supply: a. collaterales (a. profundae brachii) et a. recurrens radialis.
+Blood supply: aa. collaterales (a. profundae brachii) et a. recurrent radialis.

 Surface layer

-2. Finger extensor, m. extensor digitorum, has a spindle-shaped abdomen, and in the direction of the muscle bundles it has a two-pinnate shape.
-The muscle lies directly under the skin, closer to the lateral edge of the dorsal surface of the forearm, and borders on the ulnar side with m. extensor carpi ulnaris and with m. extensor digiti minimi, and with a beam - with mm. extensores carpi radiales, longus et brevis.
-The muscle originates from the epicondylus lateralis humeri, the articular capsule of the elbow joint, and the fascia of the forearm.
-In the middle of its length, the muscular abdomen passes into 4 tendons, which, having passed under the retinaculum extensorum, are surrounded, together with the extensor tendon of the index finger, by the sheath of the extensor tendons of the fingers and the index finger, vagina tendinum mm. extensoris digitorum et extensoris indicts, reaching approximately the middle of the metacarpal bones.
-Moving to the hand, the tendons are connected to each other by intermittent thin intertendinous joints, connexus intertendinei, and at the base of the proximal phalanx, from the index finger to the little finger, each tendon ends with a tendon stretch that fuses with the articular capsule of the metacarpophalangeal joint.
-Tendon sprains are divided into 3 legs, of which the lateral ones are attached to the base of the distal phalanx, and the middle one - to the base of the middle one.
-Action: unbends the fingers, also taking part in the extension of the hand.
+2. Extensor digitorum, m. extensor digitorum, has a spindle-shaped abdomen, and in the direction of the muscle bundles it is bipinnate.
+The muscle lies directly under the skin, closer to the lateral edge of the dorsum of the forearm, and borders on the ulnar side with m. extensor carpi ulnaris and with m. extensor digiti minimi, and with radial - with mm. extensores carpi radiales, longus et brevis.
+The muscle originates from the epicondylus lateralis humeri, the joint capsule of the elbow joint and the fascia of the forearm.
+In the middle of its length, the muscle belly turns into 4 tendons, which, passing under the retinaculum extensorum, are surrounded, together with the extensor tendon of the index finger, by the sheath of the extensor tendons of the fingers and index finger, vagina tendinum mm. extensoris digitorum et extensoris indicts, reaching approximately the middle of the metacarpal bones.
+Moving onto the hand, the tendons are connected to each other by non-permanent thin intertendinous joints, connexus intertendinei, and at the base of the proximal phalanx, from the index finger to the little finger, each tendon ends in a tendon extension that fuses with the articular capsule of the metacarpophalangeal joint.
+Tendon sprains are divided into 3 legs, of which the lateral ones are attached to the base of the distal phalanx, and the middle one is attached to the base of the middle phalanx.
+Action: straightens the fingers, also taking part in the extension of the hand.
 Innervation: n. radialis (C6-C8).
 Blood supply: a. interossea posterior.

-3. Extensor of the little finger, m. extensor digiti minimi, is a small spindle-shaped abdomen, lying directly under the skin in the lower half of the dorsal surface of the forearm, between m. extensor carpi ulnaris and m. extensor digitorum.
-The muscle starts from epicondylus lateralis humeri, fascia antebrachii and lig. collaterale radiale and, heading down, passes into the tendon that lies in the sheath of the extensor tendon of the little finger, vagina tendinis m. extensoris digiti minimi.
-After leaving the vagina, the tendon connects with the extensor tendon of the fingers, going to the little finger, and is attached with it to the base of the distal phalanx.
-Action: unbends the little finger.
+3. Extensor of the little finger, m. extensor digiti minimi, is a small fusiform abdomen lying directly under the skin in the lower half of the dorsal surface of the forearm, between m. extensor carpi ulnaris and m. extensor digitorum.
+The muscle starts from epicondylus lateralis humeri, fascia antebrachii and lig. collaterale radiale and, moving downwards, passes into the tendon lying in the vagina of the extensor tendon of the little finger, vagina tendinis m. extensoris digiti minimi.
+Coming out of the vagina, the tendon connects with the extensor tendon of the fingers, going to the little finger, and is attached with it to the base of the distal phalanx.
+Action: straightens the little finger.
 Innervation: n. radialis (C6-C8).
 Blood supply: a. interossea posterior.

-1. Arch support, m. supinator, has the form of a thin diamond-shaped plate, located at the proximal end of the forearm from the side of its outer rear surface.
-The muscle originates from the epicondylus lateralis humeri, crista m. supinatoris ulnae and the articular capsule of the elbow joint, goes obliquely down and outward, covering the upper end of the radius, and is attached along it from tuberositas radii to the place of attachment of m. pronator teres.
-Action: rotates the forearm outward (supinates) and takes part in the extension of the arm in the elbow joint.
+1. Arch support, m. supinator, has the appearance of a thin diamond-shaped plate located at the proximal end of the forearm from its outer side back surface.
+The muscle originates from epicondylus lateralis humeri, crista m. supinatoris ulnae and the articular capsule of the elbow joint, is directed obliquely downwards and outwards, covering the upper end of the radius, and is attached along it from the tuberositas radii to the place of attachment of m. pronator teres.
+Action: rotates the forearm outward (supinates) and takes part in straightening the arm at the elbow joint.
 Innervation: n. radialis [(C5) C6-C7 (C8)].
 Blood supply: aa. recurrens radialis, recurrens interossea.

-2. The long muscle that abducts the thumb of the hand, m. abductor pollicis longus, has a flattened two-pinnate abdomen, turning into a thin long tendon.
-The muscle lies in the distal half of the dorsolateral surface of the forearm and is covered in its initial part by m.extensor carpi radialis brevis and m. extensor digitorum, and in the lower section - directly under the fascia anterbrachii and skin.
-The muscle originates from the posterior surface of the radius and ulna and from the membrana interossea, heading obliquely downward, bends around the radius with its tendon and, passing under the retinaculum extensorum, is attached to the base of the first metacarpal bone.
+2. Abductor pollicis longus muscle, m. abductor pollicis longus, has a flattened bipinnate abdomen, turning into a thin long tendon.
+The muscle lies in the distal half of the dorsolateral surface of the forearm and in its initial part is covered by the m.extensor carpi radialis brevis and m. extensor digitorum, and in the lower section - directly under the fascia anterbrachii and skin.
+The muscle originates from the posterior surface of the radius and ulna and from the membrana interossea, moving obliquely downwards, bends around the radius with its tendon and, passing under the retinaculum extensorum, attaches to the base of the first metacarpal bone.
 Action: abducts the thumb, taking part in the abduction of the entire hand.
 Innervation: n. radialis [C6-C7 (C8)].
-Blood supply: a. interosseae posterior et anterior.
+Blood supply: aa. interosseae posterior et anterior.

-4. Long extensor of the thumb, m. extensor Vasa et nn. interossei M. extensor digitorum pollicis longus, has a spindle-shaped abdomen and a long tendon.
-It lies next to the previous muscle and starts from the membrana interossea, margo interosseus ulnae and facies posterior ulnae and, heading down, passes into the tendon, which lies in the tendon sheath of the long extensor of the thumb, vagina tendinis m. extensoris pollicis longi.
-Then, having rounded the I metacarpal bone and reaching its back surface, the tendon reaches the base of the distal phalanx, where it is attached.
-Action: extends the thumb of the hand and partly abducts it.
+4. Extensor pollicis longus, m. extensor Vasa et nn. interossei M. extensor digitorum pollicis longus, has a spindle-shaped abdomen and a long tendon.
+It lies next to the previous muscle and starts from the membrana interossea, margo interosseus ulnae and facies posterior ulnae and, heading down, passes into the tendon, which lies in the sheath of the tendon of the long extensor of the thumb, vagina tendinis m. extensoris pollicis longi.
+Then, going around the first metacarpal bone and emerging on its dorsal surface, the tendon reaches the base of the distal phalanx, where it is attached.
+Action: extends the thumb of the hand and partially abducts it.
 Innervation: n. radialis [(C6) C7-C8].
 Blood supply: aa. interosseae posterior et anterior.

-5. Extensor of the index finger, m. extensor indicis, has a narrow, long, spindle-shaped abdomen, located on the dorsal surface of the lower half of the forearm, covered with m. extensor digitorum.
+5. Extensor index finger, m. extensor indicis, has a narrow, long, fusiform abdomen, located on the dorsal surface of the lower half of the forearm, covered with m. extensor digitorum.
 Sometimes the muscle is missing.
-It originates from the lower third of the facies dorsalis ulnae, passes into the tendon that passes under the retinaculun extensorum, and together with the similar tendon of the extensor of the fingers, passing the synovial sheath, comes to the back surface of the index finger and is woven into its tendon extension.
-Action: unbends forefinger.
+It originates from the lower third of the facies dorsalis ulnae, passes into a tendon that passes under the retinaculun extensorum, and, together with a similar extensor tendon of the digitorum, passing through the synovial sheath, approaches the dorsum of the index finger and is woven into its tendon extension.
+Action: extends index finger.
 Innervation: n. radialis [(C6) C7-C8].
-Blood supply: a. interosseae, posterior et anterior.
+Blood supply: aa. interosseae, posterior et anterior.

 Ecology of life.
-Cognitively: 200 muscles are included in the work with just one step.
-The heart, the most enduring muscle in the body, works constantly.
+Cognitive: 200 muscles are activated with just one step.
+The heart, the most resilient muscle in the body, works constantly.
 Muscles grow and train...

-200 muscles are included in the work with just one step.
-The heart, the most enduring muscle in the body, works constantly.
-Muscles grow and train, tons of sports literature have been written about them.
-We will tell you the most interesting.
+200 muscles are activated with just one step.
+The heart, the most resilient muscle in the body, works constantly.
+Muscles grow and train; tons of sports literature has been written about them.
+We will tell you the most interesting things.

 In total, there are from 640 to 850 muscles in the human body.
-During a simple walk, the body uses up to 200 muscles.
-Muscle tissue is 15% denser and heavier than fat, so a trained person can outperform a full but unathletic person of the same height in weight.
+During simple walking, the body uses up to 200 muscles.
+Muscle tissue is 15% denser and heavier than fat tissue, so a trained person can outweigh an overweight but unathletic person of the same height.
 Muscles account for an average of 40% of body weight.

 3. Such different muscles

 Human muscles are not the same.
-Therefore, they need to be trained in different ways, and the recovery time and different groups muscles is different.
+Therefore, they need to be trained differently, and time for recovery and different groups muscles are different.
 The triceps recover the fastest, the back muscles the slowest.
-This must be taken into account during training, the muscles need rest no less than the load, since the growth of muscle fibers occurs due to the effect of supercompensation.
+This must be taken into account when training; muscles need rest no less than load, since the growth of muscle fibers occurs due to the supercompensation effect.
 Full muscle recovery occurs only 48 hours after intense exercise.

-Endurance - the ability of a muscle to maintain performance over time.
-The most enduring muscle of the human body, as we have said, is the heart.
-According to doctors, the "margin of safety" of the average heart is at least 100 years.
-Muscles begin to tire when they run out of glycogen, and fatigue is also explained big amount in muscle calcium.
-Previously, it was believed that the main culprit of fatigue is lactic acid.
-Columbia University conducted a study in which mice swam daily for three weeks and cyclists exercised for three days.
-It turned out that after exercise in the chemical structure of the ryanodine receptor, which is responsible for muscle contraction, there were major changes- there was a gap in the cell membrane through which calcium seeped into muscle cells.
+Endurance is the ability of a muscle to maintain performance over time.
+The most enduring muscle of the human body, as we have already said, is the heart.
+According to doctors, the “safety margin” of the average heart is at least 100 years.
+Muscles begin to tire when they run out of glycogen, which also explains fatigue a large number calcium in muscles.
+Previously, it was believed that the main culprit of fatigue was lactic acid.
+A study was conducted at Columbia University in which mice swam daily for three weeks and cyclists trained for three days.
+It turned out that after physical exercise in the chemical structure of the ryanodine receptor, which is responsible for muscle contraction, there were major changes- a gap appeared in the cell membrane through which calcium leaked into the muscle cells.

 5. Muscles and emotions

 It is known that the movement of facial muscles is directly related to human emotions.
 At the beginning of the last century, the Russian scientist Ivan Sikorsky compiled a classification of facial expressions: the muscles around the eyes are responsible for the expression of mental phenomena, the muscles around the mouth are for the expression of acts of will, and all the muscles of the face express feelings.
-In 2011, scientists managed to discover that human facial expressions occur long before birth.
-Even during the prenatal period, the child is already able to move facial muscles, smile, raise eyebrows in surprise or frown.
-The facial muscles make up 25% of the total number of muscles, while smiling, 17 muscle groups are involved, during anger or crying - 43.
-One of better ways maintaining smooth skin on the face - kissing.
-With them, from 29 to 34 muscle groups work.
+In 2011, scientists were able to discover that human facial expressions arise long before his birth.
+Even during the prenatal period, the child is already able to move his facial muscles, smile, raise his eyebrows in surprise or frown.
+Facial muscles make up 25% of the total number of muscles; during a smile, 17 muscle groups are involved, during anger or crying - 43.
+One of the best ways maintaining smooth skin on the face - kissing.
+They work from 29 to 34 muscle groups.

 6. Muscles and genes

-Amazingly, muscle training has an impact not only on the person himself, but also on his genes.
-They undergo modifications that further help the muscle fibers to be ready for new loads.
-In order to prove or disprove this, scientists from the University of Aarhus recruited a focus group of 20 volunteers and spent a 20-minute session with them. aerobic exercise on an exercise bike.
-After the study, a quadriceps biopsy was taken from the subjects to see how the genes had changed in their cells.
-It turned out that exercise stress activates genes related to muscles.
-This is because cells store DNA with the help of methyl groups.
-If they are removed, the gene information is converted into enzymes and proteins, which are necessary for burning calories, gaining muscle mass and oxygen consumption.
-After the experiment, the number of methyl groups decreased in all participants in the study - that is, the muscles adapted to an increase in metabolism.
+Amazingly, muscle training affects not only the person himself, but also his genes.
+Modifications occur in them, which subsequently help the muscle fibers to be ready for new loads.
+In order to prove or disprove this, scientists from Aarhus University recruited a focus group of 20 volunteers and conducted a 20-minute aerobic exercise on an exercise bike.
+After the study, a biopsy of the subjects' quadriceps was taken to see how the genes had changed in their cells.
+It turned out that physical activity activates muscle-related genes.
+This is because cells store DNA using methyl groups.
+If they are removed, the gene information is converted into enzymes and proteins that are needed to burn calories, gain muscle mass and oxygen consumption.
+After the experiment, the number of methyl groups decreased in all study participants - that is, the muscles adapted to the increase in metabolism.

 7. Muscles and telepathy

-A simple person is not able to establish control over all the muscles of the body, therefore, unconscious muscle contractions can serve as an indicator of hidden thoughts or intended actions for knowledgeable people.
+A simple person is not able to establish control over all the muscles of the body, therefore unconscious muscle contractions can serve for knowledgeable people as an indicator of hidden thoughts or planned actions.
 Psychologists high level and "telepaths" can use knowledge about these processes.
 Wolf Messing, one of the most famous telepaths, explained his phenomenal abilities not by magic, but by a thorough knowledge of the work of human muscles.
-He said: “This is not mind reading, but, so to speak, “muscle reading” ...
-When a person thinks hard about something, brain cells transmit impulses to all the muscles of the body.”
+He said: “This is not mind reading, but, so to speak, “muscle reading”...
+When a person thinks intensely about something, brain cells transmit impulses to all the muscles of the body.”

-Only one in six people on earth have long palmar muscles on both hands.
-Some have them on only one of their hands.
-These muscle fibers are responsible in animals for the release of claws.
+Only one out of six people on earth still have long arms on both arms. palmar muscles.
+Some people only have them on one of their hands.
+These muscle fibers are responsible for the release of claws in animals.
 A person, of course, does not need such a function.
-The long palmar muscles are thus a vestige used by surgeons, if necessary, as a material for muscle transplantation.
+The palmaris longus muscle is thus a rudiment used by surgeons, if necessary, as a material for muscle transplantation.

 9. Muscles and chocolate

-Oddly enough, one of the most useful products for the heart and for the muscles in general is bitter chocolate.
-Research conducted at Wayne University in Detroit revealed the effect of the substance epicatechin contained in dark chocolate on the growth of mitochondria in muscle cells.
-Scientists at the University of L'Aquila also conducted a study in which they gave subjects 100 grams of chocolate for 15 days and measured their blood pressure.
-During the experiment, blood pressure normalized in people, blood circulation improved.
+Oddly enough, one of the most healthy products for the heart and for the muscles in general is dark chocolate.
+Research conducted at Wayne State University in Detroit revealed the effect of the substance epicatechin contained in dark chocolate on the growth of mitochondria in muscle cells.
+Scientists at the University of L'Aquila also conducted a study in which they gave subjects one hundred grams of chocolate for 15 days and measured their blood pressure.
+During the experiment, people's blood pressure normalized and their blood circulation improved.
 Accordingly, moderate consumption of dark chocolate can be considered as a prevention of heart disease and atherosclerosis.

 4957 0